nealcaren/a-century-of-negro-migration/progress.md

 ### 2/16
 - Rook Schrader was unable to find how to make footnotes into roman numerals, but will continue trying.
+- Rook Schrader has fixed Chapter 9's footnote formatting
-- Rook Schrader is going to fix the formatting of Chapter 9's footnotes and check Chapter 3 for accuracy.
+- Rook Schrader is going to check Chapter 3 for accuracy.